In 1974, the Greek military junta backed a coup in Cyprus that sparked a Turkish invasion of the island.

 Today, the district stands as a monument to what the world would look like without its human inhabitants.
 Tables are still set for breakfast, model 1970s cars still sit in their garages, and designer clothing still hangs on the racks of hastily abandoned shops.
 Nature has begun to take over, and many of the buildings are slowly collapsing, the cars rusting, the pavement cracking and overgrown with weeds.

 The Varosha Quarter is only accessible to Turkish military forces, the occasional journalist, and UN officials.
-It is also being used by writers and scientists as an ongoing study of how cities fair after their inhabitants have disappeared.
+It is also being used by writers and scientists as an ongoing study of how cities fare after their inhabitants have disappeared.